rxhanson/Rectangle/TerminalCommands.md

 ## Keyboard Shortcuts

 If you wish to change the default shortcuts after first launch click "Restore Default Shortcuts" in the settings tab of the preferences window.
-Alternatively you can set it with the following terminal command followed by app restart.
+Alternatively, you can set it with the following terminal command followed by app restart.
 True is for the recommended shortcuts, false is for Spectacle's.

 ```bash
 defaults write com.knollsoft.Rectangle alternateDefaultShortcuts -bool true